Simple Ways to Get Over the Ups and Downs

 We can learn a lot about marketing tips in museums

 When was the last time you went to a museum?
-To tell the truth, I don’t understand art unfortunately, but I like to go to museums, maybe because I enjoy trying mysteries that can never be solved by me.
-In Tokyo Metropolitan Art Museum until this July, there had been a special exhibition: “The Greats, beauty masters from Scottish National Gallery.”
+To tell the truth, I don’t understand much about art unfortunately, but I like to go to museums, maybe because I enjoy trying mysteries that can never be solved by me.
+In Tokyo Metropolitan Art Museum until this July, 2022, there had been a special exhibition: “The Greats, beauty masters from Scottish National Gallery.”
 Now, the exhibition is held in Kobe for your reference, by the way.
 It was so interesting and informative.
 Let me share the two big lessons I learned in the exhibition.

 Good example to prove the importance of naming strategies